stv909/TrinityEngine/readme.txt

 												+ correct bodies iterating for collision detection: avoid double-checks per frame with conflicting results
 												+ test new system in all cases
 												+ remove bodyActiveDebug & bodyPassiveDebug, make proper and quality Frozen & UseWallForce flag instead
-												- make general refactoring of all algorithms and data structures to reflect new conception
+												> make general refactoring of all algorithms and data structures to reflect new conception
 												- restore all debug drawings
+												- fix collision response for edges with locked vertices
 										+ simple and obvious method to find timeCoefficient
 									- improve zoom-in/zoom-out and processing in world.paused mode
 									- rotating impulse wall
 								- vs complex dynamic body
-									+ velocity modification using Rule of conservative impulses: particle <---infuence---> edge
-									> place all algorithms and principles description to Wiki
+									+ velocity modification using Rule of conservative impulses: particle <---infuence---> edge ! place all algorithms and principles description to Wiki
 									- make debug test for impulse conservation rule (per particle impulse summation)
 									- analyse how does Rule of conservative impulses work, debug it
 									- avoid particle's energy growth while frequent collidings